sdispater/pendulum/docs/_docs/string_formatting.rst

 Common Formats
 --------------

-The following are methods to display a ``Pendulum`` instance as a common format:
+The following are methods to display a ``DateTime`` instance as a common format:

 .. code-block:: python